10 Tips for Tax-Savvy Investing

 Taking a few planning-focused steps throughout the year may mean fewer surprises and less stress during tax prep—and a potentially lower tax bill, too.

-Tax Tip #1.
-Understand and Project Your Current Year Tax Bracket
+Tax Tip #1: Understand and Project Your Current Year Tax Bracket

-Your tax bracket can play a big role in informing your decision when making an investment move or holding off for a while.
+Your income tax bracket can play a big role in informing your decision when making an investment move or holding off for a while.
 Not only can tax legislation change the overall tax rates and rules, but your personal tax brackets can change from year to year as well.

 Refer to our Tax Fast Facts to review the brackets for the current tax year.
-Having your tax advisor run a tax projection for the current year is a good idea.

-Tax Tip #2.
-Know Your Investments’ Cost Basis
+Tax Tip #2: Know Your Investments’ Cost Basis

 Cost basis is the price you paid when you bought a security, mutual fund share or exchange-traded fund (ETF) plus any commissions and expenses.